usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for information system monitoring.

 Policies and procedures provide the details necessary to implement management and operational controls for how to monitor IoT devices and associated systems.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**